frodi-karlsson/discord-mod-manager/README.md

 // There is more stuff yet, hang in there: exampleMod.on('ready', Mod.getCallbackFromFile(path.join(__dirname, 'ready.js'))); // this will run the code in ready.js in the window when the app is ready const modFile = path.join(__dirname 'mod.json');
 // this will create a mod.json file in the root of your project.
-Perfect for the install from repository feature of the mod manager. fs.writeFileSync(modFile, JSON.stringify(exampleMod.getJSON(), null, 2));
+Perfect for the install from repository feature of the patcher. fs.writeFileSync(modFile, JSON.stringify(exampleMod.getJSON(), null, 2));
 ```